gblakeman/nude-theme/README.md

 │   └── list-collections.liquid
 .ruby-version
-   └── set your ruby version if you use a manager and the Theme gem config.yml
+   └── set your ruby version if you use a manager and the Theme gem config.example.yml
-   └── configure your theme settings for the Theme gem
+   └── rename to ‘config.yml’ and configure your theme settings for the Theme gem
 ```

 Additional resources